Teacher Training Secondary Science with Physics PGCE with QTS 2013-14

 We have a new (2010) science laboratory room, designed especially for the PGCE course, in Lockside with a wealth of scientific equipment and a science technician to help develop your skills.

-We have an open access computer lab and the many computers in our teaching rooms are available outside timetabled hours.
+We have an open access computer lab and the computers in our teaching rooms are available outside timetabled hours.
 They hold a wealth of software for our courses; including Microsoft Office, Adobe Photoshop and Adobe studio as well as specialised course software.
 Wireless internet connections are also available.

 Research degrees are also available in this area.
 Contact us for details.